 The most widespread version of this comparison of stocks to bonds is often deemed the Fed model.
 This model, allegedly found in the annals of a Fed report (not named because of any official Fed endorsement), comes in various forms, but generally asserts that the stock market’s earnings yield should be compared to current nominal interest rates (the earnings yield, or E/P, is the inverse of the well-known price-to-earnings ratio or P/E).

 This has the appearance but not the reality of common sense.
 The empirical evidence tells us the Fed model has no power to forecast long-term real stock returns.
-On the contrary: Traditional methods, like examining the market’s unadjusted P/E alone, are very effective.
+On the contrary: Traditional methods, like examining the market’s unadjusted P/E alone, have been very effective.

 Bernstein Fabozzi/Jacobs Levy Best Article Award